changah-song/fluent-fable/frontend/README.md

 - web scraping and getting news ❓
 - home page with list of categories for readings that the user can choose ❓
 - loading indication when changing text.. 🟥
+- visualization would be fun: google: 'matplotlib data network graph'🟥
 --------

 PAST IDEA FOR AI PROMPTS